interuss/dss/monitoring/uss_qualifier/scenarios/astm/utm/validate_shared_operational_intent.md

 ## DSS response check

-If the DSS does not respond properly to the query that should yield the planned flight, this check will fail.
+**astm.f3548.v21.DSS0005**

 ## Operational intent shared correctly check

-If a reference to the operational intent for the flight is not found in the DSS or the details cannot be retrieved from the USS, this check will fail and one of the requirements **astm.f3548.v21.USS0005** or **astm.f3548.v21.USS0105** were not met.
+If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **astm.f3548.v21.USS0005** and **astm.f3548.v21.OPIN0030**.

+## Operational intent details retrievable check

+If the operational intent details for the flight cannot be retrieved from the USS, this check will fail per **astm.f3548.v21.USS0105**.

 ## Correct operational intent details check

-If the operational intent details reported by the USS do not match the user's flight intent, this check will fail.
+If the operational intent details reported by the USS do not match the user's flight intent, this check will fail per **interuss.automated_testing.flight_planning.ExpectedBehavior**.

+## Off-nominal volumes check

+**astm.f3548.v21.OPIN0015**

+## Vertices check

+**astm.f3548.v21.OPIN0020**